dgatf/sct101ctm/README.md

 Boot Windows 10 and insert bootable USB

-Open a terminal window with cmd and reboot into UEFI:
+Open a terminal window with cmd and reboot into UEFI

 `shutdown /r /fw`